tweep/seff-rest/README.md

 # seff-rest
-Mini REST to get some job data from Slurm / seff
+Quick-and-dirty Mini REST service to query a SLURM daemon via REST to retrieve data on a SLURM job.
+Rest service is executing the ```seff``` command.

 ## How to build